-Classification and valuation of warrants
+Valuation of warrants

-As described in Note 8 to the financial statements, the Company completed an equity offering during the year which included the issuance of warrants.
-Management evaluated the classification of the warrants as either equity or liability presentation by reviewing the terms and conditions of the issued warrants and applying the applicable accounting guidance, including Accounting Standards Codification (ASC) 480, Distinguishing Liabilities from Equity and ASC 815, Derivatives and Hedging.
+As described in Note 8 to the consolidated financial statements, the Company completed an equity offering during the prior year which included the issuance of warrants.
 Management concluded the warrants met the criteria for the classification as liabilities.
 Given the liability treatment, the Company is required to determine the fair value of the warrants at each reporting period.